 Projects & INITIATIVES

-The Self Employment Starts with You (SESY) study used qualitative and survey data to examine self-employment as a strategy to improve career options and financial outcomes for individuals with a psychiatric disability.
-The goal was to understand the experience of current business owners, and provide useful information to aspiring business owners.
-The study results inform resources on Reclaiming Employment.
+Reclaiming Employment builds upon the Self Employment Starts with You (SESY) study, which used qualitative and survey data to examine self-employment as a strategy to improve career options for individuals with a psychiatric disability.
+The goal of this project is to promote self-sufficiency and empowerment by preparing individuals with psychiatric histories for self-employment.

 Publications from this study: Self-Employment for People with Psychiatric Disabilities: Advantages and Strategies, The Journal of Behavioral Health Services & Research, 2018